secuestrador/Discord-Token-Checker/README.md

 ## Discord Token Checker

-Discord Token Checker for checking list of tokens!
+Discord Token Checker for checking any list of tokens!

 ## Tokens